 2. Gaming performance

 Gaming performance is another example of an advantage.
 While the keys themselves are identical to that of a traditional keyboard, your muscle memory will gradually improve.
+There is also more accuracy and speed when playing combat having games using a one-handed keyboard.
 By not using any other keys at all, your muscle memory will purely focus on the few keys that are left.
 As a result, your reaction times will be faster and you’ll seldom press the wrong keys.

 Surprisingly, one handed gaming keyboards are actually extremely ergonomic.
 Often supported by a wrist-rest, the ergonomics of one-handed keyboards are no different to that of a well supported mechanical keyboard.
 With keys perfect distance apart, you’ll feel no difference to your wrists during long gaming sessions.